infoweb-internet-solutions/yii2-cms-pages/README.md

-Do not use this module!
-It's far from ready and it\'s not yet usefull

-Simple pages extension for Yii 2
+Pages extension for Yii 2
 ================================
-This extension provides pages that can be added to a menu
+With this extension you can manage pages that can be used in a website.

 Installation
 ------------